michaelmelanson/rails-crawler/README.markdown

 TODO list
 =========

- * Follow href attributes in tags like img and link
  * The ability to authenticate with sites
  * A way to submit valid form data
  * Look in the config/ directory for a configuration file